Zemana/PDFAnalyzer/README.md

 Features

 -Realtime analysis of new PDF files<br/>
--On-demand folder and file analysis<br/>
+-On-demand folders and files analysis<br/>
 -Quarantine suspicious PDF files (with the ability to restore them)<br/>
 -Whitelist<br/>
 -Shannon Entropy and PDF obfuscation analysis<br/>